 Small businesses are the backbone of our communities

 Small Business Saturday was launched in November 2010 as an alternative to Black Friday and in acknowledgement of the critical role that small businesses play in our economy, communities, and lives.
-Now, 12 years later, with the impact of being nearly two years into the pandemic weighing heavily on many small businesses, this message is more important than ever.
+Now, 13 years later, with the impact of being nearly three years into the pandemic weighing heavily on many small businesses, this message is more important than ever.

 The Washington Trust believes that preservation needs small businesses, and as stewards of the Washington Main Street network, we encourage you to make a commitment to shop small this season.
 We hope that intentional effort during the holiday season will not only provide small businesses with a boon of increased sales leading into the winter months but also help us all reset our spending habits.